 Product 2.
 One Letter of Recommendation (including the Recommendation Form for Graduate Psychology Programs) from a non-UHV, non-family source.

 All application materials listed above must be completed and received by February 15 to be considered for admission for the fall of that year.
 Incomplete applications will not be reviewed.
 Students may start the graduate psychology programs only during the fall semester.

-Applicants may log into their MyUHV student service center and check their To Do List for outstanding requirements that must be met before their application can be reviewed.
-Please also go here for additional information about the admission process.
+Applicants may log into their myUHV student service center and check their To Do List for outstanding requirements that must be met before their application can be reviewed.
+Visit the Graduate Admissions page for additional information about the admission process.

 If your application is completed and all products are received by February 15 and you have met the Admission Index and completed the prerequisite courses, your application will then be reviewed by the coordinating Program Director.
 Successful applicants will be offered a phone interview with UHV graduate faculty in psychology.
 The interview is a mandatory part of the application process and no applicant will be offered admittance to the graduate programs without an interview.